Public Benefits Rule Links

 Department of Health Care Policy and Financing ("HCPF") Rules governing Health First Colorado (Medicaid), Long-Term Care and Provider cases) 8 CCR 1305 and 10 CCR 2500

 How do I know if my case is a General Services case?
 The General Services Unit is responsible for all cases at the OAC that do not involve a claim for Workers' Compensation benefits.

 How do I file an appeal?
-If your case involves the denial, termination or reduction of a benefit such as Medicaid, Food Stamps or Colorado Works:
+If your case involves the denial, termination or reduction of a benefit such as Health First Colorado (Medicaid), Food Assistance or Colorado Works:

 Complete the Request for State Level Hearing Form or you may write us a letter with the following information:

 - The benefit that was denied

 - Whether you will have another person represent you and if so their contact information (name, address and telephone number)

 - A brief explanation of why you are appealing the decision

 - Copies of any denial/termination notice you received.

 Please make sure to sign the letter or form and either mail it to the Denver Office of the OAC or fax it to 303-866-5909.
 If you wish your benefits to continue while you are appealing, make sure you state that in your appeal as well as notifying the county that you have appealed the decision.